Actress Yetunde Barnabas drops sizzling photo as she celebrates birthday

 Yetunde Barnabas Olayinka set things straight following a buzz caused by a video from her wedding which has since gone viral.

-Shortly after the video went viral, the actress took to her Instagram page to clear the air, and shred a video which more than proved that her relationship with her mum was good.
+Shortly after the video went viral, the actress took to her Instagram page to clear the air, and shared a video which more than proved that her relationship with her mum was good.

 Source: Legit